Visiting the Metropolitan Museum of Art with kids is one of the great treasures of the world, and one of our favorite things to do in NYC.

 - No yelling.
 Please keep your voices down.
 It is great to discuss what you see, but other people are there to enjoy the work, too.

 - No talking on your cell phones or texting in the museum.
-Turns your phones off or put them on SILENT until we leave the museum for dinner.
+Turns your phones off or put them on SILENT until we leave the museum.

 - No shoving people out of the way to get right in front of a piece.
 Please be considerate of others.